How Heat Treating Steel Works

 Soaking

-Once the steel has been heated to the desired temperature at the specified rate, it’s held at that temperature for a period of time.
+Once the steel has been heated to the desired temperature at the specified rate, it’s held at that temperature for a certain period of time.
 This duration also depends on factors of the steel from the previous section, in addition to the desired properties of the final product.
 The reason for holding the metal at this higher temperature is to allow the structure time to change to the desired configuration and shape.
 Because this step affects the properties of the atomic and chemical structure of the steel, those factors will also be crucial to determining the correct soaking time.
+As you can imagine when it comes to the atomic structure of a material, precision is vital in this step especially.

 Cooling

 Once the steel has been soaked, it’s time to cool.
-There are many variations of this step (which we will discuss next), but it could involve quenching in a medium like water or oil, or it could mean just letting the metal cool in the air.
+There are many variations of this step (which we will discuss next), where it might involve quenching in a medium like water or oil, or it could simply involve allowing the metal cool in the air.
 Generally, water or brine are quicker at cooling than oil, which is quicker than air.
 How quickly the steel should be cooled will again depend on the type of steel (i.e. water used for carbon steels vs. oil used for alloy steels) as well as the desired final characteristics.
+Faster cooling methods like water quenching result in harder but more brittle steel, while slower cooling methods like air-cooling result in more ductile and tougher steel.

 Types of heat treating